dasuppan/fair-teams-matcher/README.md

 # Fair Teams Matcher

-A simple algorithm for finding fair teams.
+A simple algorithm for finding fair random teams based on players experience.
 Initially made for Minecraft Hungergames but can be used for any team-based game/sport/etc.

 # Usage

-A GUI is pending but in the meantime just add players with their skill rating (range 1-5 recommended) to the static PLAYER array, set the preferred TEAMSIZE and run the application.
+A GUI is pending but in the meantime just add players with their skill rating ("XP") (range 1-5 recommended) to the static PLAYER array, set the preferred TEAMSIZE and run the application.
 Teams might be more unbalanced if the amount of players cannot be split up equally.

 # TODO